Tanima-purwar/git-hub-for-devops/Git_Commands.md

    - it will add new file into local from repository. git remote add origin <httpp link>
-   - To add git repository loation in your local. git remote set-url origin git https://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@github.com/Tanima-purwar/Shell-Scripting-for-DevOps.git
+   - To add git repository loation in your local. git remote set-url origin https://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@github.com/Tanima-purwar/Shell-Scripting-for-DevOps.git git remote -v
+   - To check url of your repository